 MiMedx acquired a license for the use, adoption and development of certain core technologies developed at the Shriners Hospital for Children and the University of South Florida Research Foundation.
 This technology focuses on biomaterials for soft tissue repair, such as tendons, ligaments and cartilage, as well as other biomaterial-based products for numerous other medical applications.
-The development of the licensed technologies will require continued research and development and, ultimately, the approval of the U.S. Food and Drug Administration ("FDA") and/or foreign regulatory authorities in order for the Company to be able to generate revenues from the sale of its products.
-This process is expected to take at least two to four years, and there can be no assurance that the Company will be successful in its efforts to commercialize that licensed technology.
+The development of the licensed technologies requires continued research and development and, ultimately, the approval of the U.S. Food and Drug Administration ("FDA") and/or foreign regulatory authorities in order for the Company to be able to generate revenues from the sale of its products.
+This process is expected to take at least one to two years, and there can be no assurance that the Company will be successful in its efforts to commercialize the licensed technology.

 On July 23, 2007, MiMedx acquired SpineMedica Corp. through its wholly-owned subsidiary, SpineMedica, LLC ("SpineMedica") (Note 4).
-SpineMedica Corp. was incorporated in the State of Florida on June 9, 2005 and its successor SpineMedica, LLC was incorporated in the State of Florida on June 27, 2007 and holds a license for the use of certain developed technologies related to spine repair.
-SpineMedica also owns certain assets (equipment) for the production of products based on a poly-vinyl alcohol-based hydrogel, similar to Salubria® biomaterial.
-Salubria® biomaterial has been used in other medical device applications and is cleared for use in the United States by the Food and Drug Administration ("FDA") as a nerve cuff.
-The development of the licensed technologies will require continued research and development and, ultimately, the approval of the FDA and/or foreign regulatory authorities in order for the Company to be able to generate revenues from the sale of its products.
-This process is expected to take from twelve months up to seven years depending on the type of product and regulatory pathway, and there can be no assurance that SpineMedica will be successful in its efforts to commercialize the licensed technology.
-SpineMedica is also pursing clearance by foreign regulatory authorities to commercialize its first product outside the United States.
-This process also depends on the type of product and is expected to take twelve months for less regulated products and approximately two years for more regulated products.
+SpineMedica Corp. was incorporated in the State of Florida on June 9, 2005 and its successor SpineMedica, LLC was incorporated in the State of Florida on June 27, 2007.
+SpineMedica has licensed the right to use Salubria®, or similar poly-vinyl alcohol ("PVA") -based biomaterials for certain applications within the body.
+SpineMedica also owns certain assets (equipment) for the production of products based on a PVA-based hydrogel, which is a water-based biomaterial that can be manufactured with a wide range of mechanical properties, including those that appear to closely mimic the mechanical and physical properties of natural, healthy human tissue.
+In the United States, the FDA has cleared the material for use as a cover for vessels following anterior vertebral surgery as well as for use next to nerves and in the European Union and Canada it has been cleared for use next to nerves and to replace worn-out and lesioned cartilage in the knee.
+The Company is exploring numerous applications using the licensed technologies and future developed products may require continued research and development and, ultimately, the clearance or approval of the FDA and/or foreign regulatory authorities in order for the Company to be able to generate revenues from the sale of developed products.
+This process can take from six months up to five years depending on the type of product and regulatory pathway, and there can be no assurance that SpineMedica will be successful in its efforts to commercialize products using the licensed technology.
+SpineMedica is also pursuing clearance by foreign regulatory authorities to commercialize its first product outside the United States.
+This process also depends on the type of product and is expected to take six months for less regulated products and approximately two years for more regulated products.